Credit Suisse hit by weak investment bank performance

 Deutsche Bank (DBKGn.DE) and Barclays report results in two weeks, while rival UBS UBSN.VX reports on May 6.

 Credit Suisse is also still grappling with the scandals of the past.
-Last month, it said it would pay $885 million to resolve claims by a U.S. regulator that it misled Fannie Mae FNMA.OB and Freddie Mac FMCC.OB into buying mortgage-backed securities that later went sour.
+Last month, it said it would pay $885 million (526 million pounds) to resolve claims by a U.S. regulator that it misled Fannie Mae FNMA.OB and Freddie Mac FMCC.OB into buying mortgage-backed securities that later went sour.

-That leaves a U.S. tax probe as the largest remaining litigation for CEO Dougan, who has apologized to U.S. senators for the bank's misconduct.
+That leaves a U.S. tax probe as the largest remaining litigation for CEO Dougan, who has apologised to U.S. senators for the bank's misconduct.

 The bank is being targeted by U.S. officials in a tax probe over helping wealthy Americans hide cash from the tax man, and it recently set aside more to settle and avoid prosecution.